Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 This is useful when you want to avoid overwhelming a resource (like a database or an API) by controlling how many asynchronous tasks are running at the same time.
 This is useful for scenarios where you want to avoid overwhelming a server or API with too many requests at once.

+`NOTE :`The statement about mapLimit means at any time, up to the defined limit of async operations run concurrently.
+For example, if the limit is 2:

+The first two items are started simultaneously.

+When either one finishes, the next item in the list starts running immediately.

+This continues, always keeping up to 2 running concurrently, not waiting for both first operations to finish before starting the next two.

+This concurrency control is a rolling or sliding window behavior, where the concurrency is continuously maintained at the limit (if there are still inputs to process) until all inputs are completed.
+So it does not work in isolated batches one after another; rather it dynamically starts a new async task as soon as a running one finishes.

+> With a mapLimit function and a limit of 2, the correct behavior is that exactly two async operations start immediately.
+As soon as one of those two finishes, the next input (if any) begins processing—but not before.
+This means at any moment, a maximum of 2 operations can be running, but as soon as a spot is free, a new one is started.
+This is sometimes called a “sliding window” or “rolling pool” approach.

 `In this question, you need to implement a custom mapLimit function that takes 4 arguments`

 1. inputs: An array of inputs